-Do not worry about this now but make records.
-In and out.
+Do not worry about this now, but make records.
+Money in and out.

 Keep receipts for every purchase for your creations like that ball of yarn from the wool shop or a new paintbrush for your art.

 Start today.
-Let the universe know you are in business.
+Let the universe know that you are in business.

 If you think you may have taken a vow of poverty now is the time to let it go.

 First you think of the idea of say, to make a hat.
 Then you speak about your ideas to make the hat.
 Then you do the deed and make the hat.

 There is a sequence to creativity.